 - Child’s consent.
 If the child is age 14 or older, you must obtain his or her written consent to adopt.

-REAL Case Analysis with Duluth Family Lawyer David J. Ward
+REAL Case Analysis with Lawrenceville Family Lawyer David J. Ward